lasdjk/pocvideo/readme.txt

-This is the poc of hermes agent
+This is the poc video of hermes agent， The video is in release and you can download and confirm it,